Skip to content Skip to footer navigation

 This means that the temperature fluctuates a lot in the fridge and freezer, which is bad news for your groceries and will likely contribute to food spoiling faster or even being unsafe to eat.

-5. Going for function over form
+5. Choosing function over form

 Buying on looks alone isn't a great idea, but don't completely discount a fridge's appearance, especially if you're having your kitchen renovated or there's a particular aesthetic you want to achieve or retain.